 Fortunately, modern herbalists can produce substances such as tinctures, ointments, and even truffles, all of which are way less gross than eating snails or drinking pee.

 Social media mining algorithms being what they are, I only had to interact with one random interesting post before my feed became busy with a subculture known as “poisoners.”
 These are people with a passion for and a tremendous collective knowledge of how to work with various poisonous plants to achieve medicinal properties.
-Among those I follow are Bobbi of The Jagged Path, Seamus Black of Emporium Black, and Colby Michael of The Poisoner’s Apothecary.
+Among those I follow are Bobbi of The Jagged Path, Seamus Black of Emporium Black, and Coby Michael of The Poisoner’s Apothecary.

 At this point, I think a more comprehensive understanding of the term “poison” is in order.
 What is a poison exactly?
-Certainly there are caustic and harmful substances that have no physiologically beneficial properties whatsoever, and in our modern western society this is what usually comes to mind when one sees the iconic skull and crossbones.
+Certainly there are caustic and harmful substances that have no physiologically beneficial properties whatsoever, and in our modern western society this is what usually comes to mind when one sees the iconic skull and crossbones on a label.
 But there’s a much broader, historical idea as well.
 Witches, witchdoctors, shamans, and folk healers used thousands of baneful plants to injure when desired, but also to heal.
 Any doctor can tell you that the difference between a drug and a poison is dosage, and indeed the same drugs used to anesthetize patients for surgeries are also used to execute prisoners sentenced to capital punishment.
 The atropine injectors they issued us in the Army contain a substance synthesized from belladonna, and this is used to counter the deadly effects of nerve agent.
 It is itself a harmful substance however, so a second injector is included to act as an antidote to the nerve agent antidote.
 The earliest practitioners of homeopathy used actual poisons such as arsenic in very small amounts, a far cry from the sugar pills you can buy at Whole Foods.
 In fact, arsenic is still used in some of the older chemotherapy formulas used to treat cancer.
 My naturopath once prescribed me apis, a substance distilled from ground-up bees, to counter a particularly nasty spider bite (my leg swelled to the point that it was too painful to stand).
 I’ve heard anecdotal accounts of people who claim to have used it to stop anaphylaxis from bee stings in its tracks.

 In shamanic thought, one definition of poison is anything more than what’s needed.
 Food.
 Sleep.
 Anger.
 Money.
 Attachment.
 Even water and oxygen are fatal in ridiculously voluminous amounts.
 I’ve taken Vicodin after a surgery; one or two takes the edge off the pain, but I know that eating the entire bottle will kill me.
 I enjoy a drink or two now and then, but I know that chugging an entire bottle of fine bourbon might kill me.
 Such is the way of baneful plants.
 A leaf of the Datura plant will kill you.
 A thin, half-inch sliver from a leaf however can have a sedative effect, or even a mind-opening one.
 This concept of appropriate dosage is what I’m focusing on as I take my first nervous steps down this ancient yet new-to-me path.